The Missing Cross to Purity

 and free from the devil, who is out of truth.

-So it is plain, none are free but by the truth, and all in the truth are free men.
+So it is plain, none are free except by the truth, and all in the truth are free men.

 And all out of the truth, are slaves in old Adam, and slaves to sin and satan,